ssube/onnx-web/docs/index.md

 onnx-web is designed to simplify the process of running Stable Diffusion and other [ONNX models](https://onnx.ai) so you can focus on making high quality, high resolution art.
-With the efficiency of hardware acceleration on both AMD and Nvidia GPUs, and offering a reliable CPU software fallback, it offers the full feature set on desktop, laptops, and servers with a seamless user experience.
+With the efficiency of hardware acceleration on both AMD and Nvidia GPUs, and offering a reliable CPU software fallback, it offers the full feature set on desktop, laptops, and multi-GPU servers with a seamless user experience.

 You can navigate through the user-friendly web UI, hosted on Github Pages and accessible across all major browsers, including your go-to mobile device.
 Here, you have the flexibility to choose diffusion models and accelerators for each